The Repairer of Reputations

 "The Repairer of Reputations" is a short story published by Robert W. Chambers in the collection The King in Yellow in 1895.
 The story is an example of Chambers' horror fiction, and is one of the stories in the collection which contains the motif of the Yellow Sign and the King in Yellow.

 Plot

 The story is set in New York City in the year 1920, 25 years after the story's publication.
-It is told from the view of Hildred Castaigne, a young man whose personality changes drastically following a head injury sustained by falling from his horse.
+It is told from the view of Hildred Castaigne, a man whose personality changes drastically following a head injury sustained by falling from his horse.
 He is subsequently committed to an asylum for treatment of insanity by Dr. Archer.
 Due to his accident, Hildred is a prime example of an unreliable narrator.